herrwinfried/LCModData/BepInEx/plugins/HolographicWings-LethalExpansion/README.md

 - Kicking a client after timeout is not working.

 ## Changes :
+- 1.3.13
+	- Fixed tiny issue with compatibility patches.
+- 1.3.12
+	- Added a compatibility patch for MoreMoneyStart.
+	- Removed Christmas village and moved it to an [independent mod](https://thunderstore.io/c/lethal-company/p/HolographicWings/ChristmasVillage_Legacy).
+	- Added a setting to roll back to Synchronous custom moon loading.
 - 1.3.11
 	- Fixed multiple firexists wasn't working since the moon loading became asynchronous.
 - 1.3.10